A Voronoi Cell Formulation for Principled Token Pruning in Late-Interaction Retrieval Models: Results and Analysis

 \subsubsection{In-domain retrieval}

-Table~\ref{tab:MS MARCO-perf} reports MRR@10 on the MS MARCO dev set under varying pruning strategies.
-Among all learning-free methods, Voronoi Pruning achieves the highest effectiveness while maintaining comparable pruning ratios, preserving 98.0\% of the unpruned \colbertvtwo{} end-to-end performance at a 50\% token budget and convincingly outperforming heuristic baselines such as IDF-based, positional and attention-score pruning.
+Table~\ref{tab:MS-MARCO-perf} reports MRR@10 on the MS~MARCO dev set under varying pruning strategies.
+Among all learning-free methods, Voronoi Pruning achieves the highest effectiveness while maintaining comparable pruning ratios, preserving \textbf{98.0\%} of the unpruned \colbertee{} performance at a \textbf{50\%} token budget and convincingly outperforming heuristic baselines such as IDF-based, positional, and attention-score pruning.

 Voronoi Pruning approaches the performance of other learned pruning methods, such as AligneR, at moderate pruning ratios, despite operating entirely post hoc without additional fine-tuning or architectural modifications.
-When applied to a \colbertvtwo{} checkpoint fine-tuned with the doc-sim and L1 regularizers, Voronoi Pruning also competes with the strongest learned pruning strategies, including Norm-Pruning and LP-Pruning, matching their effectiveness.
+When applied to \colbertvtwo{-sim} and \colbertvtwo{-L1} checkpoints, Voronoi Pruning also competes with the strongest learned pruning strategies, including Norm-Pruning and LP-Pruning, matching their effectiveness.
 However, unlike Norm-Pruning and LP-Pruning, our method can also be applied directly to embeddings with unit norm, increasing its applicability across different pre-trained models.

 Moreover, we note that Voronoi Pruning achieves this competitive performance while being substantially faster than LP-Pruning.
-Using 10,000 sample points, it processes 10,000 documents in 12.0 seconds, compared to 1,474.3 seconds for LP-Pruning - a 120× speedup.
-This combination of strong effectiveness, broad applicability, and exceptional efficiency underscores the practical advantages of Voronoi Pruning for both moderate and aggressive token pruning scenarios.
+On 10,000 sampled MS~MARCO documents, Voronoi Pruning with $10^4$ randomly sampled query vectors requires 12.0 seconds on a single H200 GPU ($\approx$1.2ms per document), compared to 1,474.3 seconds for LP-Pruning on CPU ($\approx$147ms per document).
+This per-document gap holds regardless of parallelization strategy, as both methods distribute trivially across documents.
+In practice, this means that pruning the full 8.8M MS~MARCO collection requires approximately 3 hours, whereas LP-Pruning would take an estimated 15 days.
+This difference is particularly relevant for dynamic indexes, where documents are regularly added or removed and pruning becomes a recurring cost rather than a one-time expense.